Dennis-Sun/cvproject/README1.md

 </html>

 ### Comparisons with other approaches
-We compare seam carving with standard image scaling and Cropping.
-Figure 12 is shown the reduced images using different approaches.
-Standard image scaling is not sufficient since it is oblivious to the image content and typically can be applied only uniformly.
-Crop- ping is limited since it can only remove pixels from the image pe- riphery.
-More effective resizing can only be achieved by consider- ing the image content and not only geometric constraints. scaling amplifies the content of the original image
+We compare seam carving with cropping and standard image scaling.
+Figure 12 is shown the original image and resized images using different approaches.
+We can see that cropping only remove pixels from the image periphery.
+Standard image scaling is not sufficient because it is oblivious to the image content and reduces the content of the original image.
+Seam carving achieves better results than cropping and standard image scaling as it considers the image content.

 <html>
 <body>